slasyz/toxicbot/README.md

 <p align="center"><img alt="Music link converting example." src="./docs/img/streaming.png" /></p>

-### Adding songs to Spotify queue

-When I have a party with my friends, they can send music links to one of our group chats, so I could add these songs to my Spotify queue.

-Sounds stupid, and it is.

 ### Tarot cards divination

 <p align="center"><img alt="Tarot example (first step)." src="./docs/img/taro-1.png" /></p>